airplanepartsguy/AviationQualityControlApp/old_notes.md

    - Some reflective surfaces may cause scanning issues

 ## Next Steps

+### 1. Test User Authentication & Initial Licensing Flow
+- **Verify `.env` file**: Ensure `EXPO_PUBLIC_SUPABASE_URL` and `EXPO_PUBLIC_SUPABASE_ANON_KEY` are correctly set in the project's root `.env` file.
+- **Test Sign-Up**: Create a new user through the app.
+    - Verify user creation in `auth.users` table in Supabase.
+    - Verify automatic profile creation in `public.profiles` table with default license status.
+- **Test Login/Logout**: Ensure users can log in with new credentials, are directed to the Dashboard, and can log out.
+- **Session Persistence**: Verify that the session persists after closing and reopening the app.
+- **Review Root Navigator**: Confirm the app correctly navigates between auth screens and main app content based on authentication state.

+### 2. Refine Auth UI & User Experience
+- Implement clear error message display on Login/SignUp screens using `error` state from `AuthContext`.
+- Add loading indicators to Login/SignUp screens using `isLoading` state from `AuthContext`.
+- Design and implement a basic password reset flow.

+### 3. Further Camera Optimizations

 1. **Further Camera Optimizations**:
    - Optimize camera settings for better performance in various lighting conditions